-“Lindsay Posner’s production doesn’t always have enough zip, yet it’s shrewdly performed — with Robert Portal smilingly serene as Paul, Tanya Franks coolly understated as Laurence, and Frances O’Connor bringing a mix of guilt and feline mystery to Alice.
+REVIEWS ROUND-UP“Lindsay Posner’s production doesn’t always have enough zip, yet it’s shrewdly performed — with Robert Portal smilingly serene as Paul, Tanya Franks coolly understated as Laurence, and Frances O’Connor bringing a mix of guilt and feline mystery to Alice.
 The result is slippery entertainment, veering towards farce but also laced with cruel human insight, and the sixth of its seven scenes is a knockout.”

 “French playwright Florian Zeller completes a dazzling hat-trick with this confounding and unsettling tale of infidelity.”
 “The Truth is funny, thought-provoking and plays seamlessly as a dream.
 It owes something to Les Liaisons Dangereuses (also translated by Hampton) and more (a debt acknowledged by Zeller) to Pinter’s Betrayal.
 It is an unusually accomplished piece about two unfaithful couples.
 A millefeuille of truth and deceit, it keeps us guessing: duped, enlightened, duped again.”
 Kate Kellaway, The Observer